Turmeric vs Salicylic Acid: Which Is Better for Acne?

 How to Use Turmeric and Salicylic Acid Together

-Using both ingredients gives you comprehensive acne treatment.
-Salicylic acid clears existing clogs and prevents new ones.
+Using both ingredients gives you the most complete acne treatment.
+Salicylic acid clears clogs and prevents new ones.
 Turmeric reduces inflammation and prevents scarring.

 AM Routine